 How to grow pole beans?
 The large size of pole bean seeds makes planting easy and thinning sprouts isn’t necessary.
-They’re a great garden space maximizer and there are just a few rules to follow when planning and planting.
+They’re a great garden space maximizer and there are just a few rules to follow when planning and planting pole beans.

 Pole bean seeds are somewhat sensitive to colder temperatures so it is best to wait to plant until soil temperatures reach at least 60 degrees Fahrenheit.
 Cooler soil temperatures just mean that germination will take longer but it isn’t harmful to plant in cool soil.
 At an ideal 70-80 degree soil temperature, germination will take about 8-10 days.

 All bean seeds should be directly sown in the garden, as they do not tolerate transplanting well.
-Most pole bean varieties will be ready for their first harvest between 60 and 70 days after planting.
+When you’re growing pole beans, most pole bean varieties will be ready for their first harvest between 60 and 70 days after planting.
 After the first pick, be ready for multiple harvests throughout the season!